Home » Appraisal » Licensing » Alabama » Requirements

 How to become an appraiser in Alabama

 Get your start as an appraiser by becoming a Trainee.
-With this credential, you can start assessing residential properties with the guidance of a supervising Certified Residential or Certified General Appraiser.
-Not only is it required, having a supervisory appraiser is a hands-on way to learn the ropes while earning some cash along the way.
+With this credential, you can start assessing residential properties with the guidance of a supervising appraiser (called a Supervisor or Mentor).
+Not only is it required, working under a mentor is a hands-on way to learn the ropes of the appraisal profession while earning money along the way.

-Step 1: Complete 79 hours of required Alabama appraiser education.
+Step 1: Complete 79 hours of required Alabama appraiser education, including three AQB Basic Qualifying Education courses (75 hours) and a Supervisor-Trainee orientation course (4 hours).

-Step 3: Complete and submit your application and background check.
+Step 3: Complete and submit your application and background check to the Alabama Real Estate Appraisers Board.

 Online Info